 This must be the million-dollar question of the decade: Is social media ruining our lives?
 You might have heard countless stories of social media ruining lives, and yet, you keep writing that tweet whenever you think of a funny thing or encounter something interesting.
-You still keep taking pictures of your well-garnished meals at fancy restaurants to post on Instagram.
+You still keep taking pictures of your well-garnished meals at fancy restaurants to post on social media.

 It may sound odd to Gen Alpha (born after 2012) that social media platforms, the byproduct of smartphones, are barely as old as they are.
 It’s what they’ve known their entire lives.
 But we millennials – or previous generations for that matter – were already semi-adults when social media started entering the picture.
 We know what it’s like to live without smartphones.
 We even have analog childhood photographs (bizarre to our kids, right?).
 This is all pretty new to us.